 Shrimp Pupusas by Michelin Starred Chef John Critchley

 The Cinder Grill is the perfect kitchen tool for making this El Salvadorian street food.
-The Curtido, slightly pickled/fermented cabbage spiked with oregano, gives a vinegary punch to the masa crusted shrimp.
+The Curtido, lightly pickled cabbage spiked with oregano, gives a tangy punch to the masa crusted shrimp.

 For the Curtido